apollographql/apollo-client-nextjs/packages/experimental-nextjs-app-support/README.md

 ### Preloading data in RSC for usage in Client Components

-You can also preload data in RSC to populate the cache of your Client Components.
+Starting with version 0.11, you can preload data in RSC to populate the cache of your Client Components.

 For that, follow the setup steps for both RSC and Client Components as laid out in the last two paragraphs.
 Then you can use the `PreloadQuery` component in your React Server Components:

 ```jsx
 <PreloadQuery